gdiminin/HaSAPPy/docs/Tutorials/CreateHumanGeneAnnotationReference.md

 ```

 ## Inspect the GeneReference.pkl file generated
-The **GeneReference_Homo.pkl** should have been saved in the selected folder.
+The **GeneReference_Homo-HG38.pkl** should have been saved in the selected folder.
 To verify the integrity of the file, open the python console:

 ```
 python